-🏝 Best Areas to Stay on Maui in 2023: A Complete Breakdown
+🏝 Best Areas to Stay on Maui: All Regions Explained (2024)

 Where to stay on Maui blog cover image.
 Text overlaying an image of Kaanapali beach with resorts lining the shore.

-In addition to learning about the best areas to stay in Maui, we will also give suggested on the most popular hotels, resorts, and accommodation options in those areas.
-This is not a one-size-fits all situation, so we have provided the pros and cons to each!
+In addition to discussing the best areas to stay in Maui, we will also give suggestions on the best hotels, resorts, and accommodation options.

 A drone photo of Ka'anapali, home to the best beach and the top choice for where to stay on Maui.